MasiaSaig/TempReg/README.md

 # Temperature Regulator
 It recives current temperature from thermometer and using PWM, regulates duration of time, when the heater is turned ON in order to keep steady, set temperature.
-There are two supported control modes: proportional and two-positional
+There are two supported control modes: proportional and two-positional.

 ## Used components
 - LPC1768, ARM Cortex M3 with KEY1 and KEY2 buttons